CartoDB/cartoframes/docs/developer-center/guides/06-Data-discovery.md

     <Dataset.get('ags_crimerisk_9ec89442')>]
 </code></pre>

-Let's continue with the data discovery.
-We have 6 datasets in the US with demographics information at the level of AGS block groups:
+Let's continue the data discovery process.
+We have 6 datasets in the US with demographic information at the level of AGS block groups:

 ```python
 datasets.to_dataframe()